 On October 31, 2006, we entered into securities purchase agreements and a registration rights agreement with certain accredited investors for the private placement of 2,312,384 shares of the Company's common stock and warrants to purchase up to 346,857 shares of the Company's common stock for aggregate gross proceeds of approximately \$13.2 million and net proceeds of approximately \$12.5 million.
-The transaction closed November 3, 2006.
-We believe that the proceeds from these two transactions will be sufficient to fund our anticipated level of operations through mid-2008.
-We will however need to raise additional funds in order to achieve significant commercialization of MelaFind® and generate significant revenues.
+The transaction closed on November 3, 2006.